 The Bank's Board of Directors currently comprises 14 members.
-Other than the Chairman, the Vice Chairman and Executive Directors, there are five independent directors and five non-executive directors.
+There are four executive directors, five non-executive directors and five independent non-executive directors.
 The Bank's directors are elected at its shareholder meetings for a term of three years, which is renewable upon re-election.
 The Chairman of the Bank's Board of Directors is elected by simple majority of its directors.